Jojosito/MUS-X/README.md

 # MUS-X

-Modules for VCV Rack, with a focus on MIDI-controllable, analog poly-synths.
+Modules for VCV Rack, with a focus on MIDI-controllable, analog poly-synths, and per-voice variance.

 ## Modules

 ### ADSR
 ADSR envelope generator with exponential decay/release, built in velocity scaling and sustain CV.
 'Rnd' randomly scales the A, D, S and R parameters per channel.
 This simulates the behaviour of old polysynths with analog envelopes, where each voice/envelope behaves slightly different due to component tolerances.
+The offsets are individually generated for each ADSR module, and stored with the patch.
 During the decay and release phase, a gate signal is output.
 This can e.g. be used to trigger another envelope generator, that shapes the sustain.

 ### Delay